-Fundraising has been significantly diminished this year due to lockdown and school closures and this will affect the extra-curricular and parent-led provision for the forthcoming academic year - due to lack of PTA funds.
-However, as part of its work within the community, the academy trust undertakes fundraising activities, for example through fetes, cake sales, non-uniform days etc. and this took place until March 2020.
+Fundraising has been significantly diminished this year due to Covid 19 restrictions and this will affect the extra-curricular and parent-led provision for the forthcoming academic year - due to lack of PTA funds.
+However, as part of its work within the community, the academy trust continued to undertake some fundraising activities, but on a much smaller scale.
 The academy trust raises funds in order to support its own operations and also to make donations to local and national charities.
 The academy trust undertakes all such activities itself, with the help of its students and their families.
 We confirm that when fundraising:

-- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the academy trust during the year.
+- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the Academy Trust during the year.